VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 ## Software Compatibility
 As of now, works with Mojave and above.

-OC DSDT folder will work but without battery monitoring and Fn Keys.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)
 Bluetooth